|Jean LeLoup & Bob Ponterio

 By selecting Trigger, we see that the default trigger is set for the Fly In Effect.
 The animation will occur in the normal, linear sequence of clicks on the slide.

 To change this click sequence, we will open the Triggers.
-This gives us two additional options, Animate as part of click sequence or Start effect in click of.
-A drop down box gives is a list of objects on the page that can be clicked.
+This gives us two additional options, Animate as part of click sequence or Start effect on click of.
+A drop down box gives us a list of objects on the page that can be clicked.
 Here we can select the Action Button that corresponds to the Mecano answer.

-Do the same thing for the two other feedback Text Boxes and their corresponding Action Buttons.
+Do the same thing for the two negative feedback Text Boxes and their corresponding Action Buttons.

 If you wish, you can take it up a notch by adding additional effects that will take place in sequence with the three main feedback effects that are started when the student clicks on each of those three buttons.
-As we see in the Animation Pane to the right, for each of the three Animation Triggers, we now have a series of effects.
+In the Animation Pane, for each of the three Animation Triggers, we can have a series of effects.

-First we added a clip-art smiley to the Mecano button trigger.
-We set this to start after previous so it will appear right after the correct answer flies in.
+First we inserted a clip-art smiley to the slide and added an animation to make it appear.
 We positioned this new effect chronologically in the sequence of effects right after the Mecano shape Fly In effect by using the Re-Order buttons at the bottom of the Custom Animation window.

 This will let you position an effect with the correct trigger and order the effects under each trigger.

-Next we added a Fly Out effect to one of the No feedback effects.
-We positioned them right after their associated Fly In effect, set them to Start After Previous, and gave them a Delay of a couple of seconds.
+Then, we set the smiley animation to start after previous so it will appear right after the correct answer flies in.To complete the animation of the wrong answer feedback, we added a Fly Out effect to each of the No feedback effects.
+We positioned them right after their associated Fly In effect, set them to Start After Previous.
+Then, we should give them a Delay of a couple of seconds so the student can see them.

-You can use multiple effects triggered by student input to make all sorts of things happen, but don't overdo it.
+You can use multiple effects triggered by student input to make all sorts of things happen, but don't overdo it or it can get messy.

 Finally, we need to insert the sound on the slide.
-We'll use mp3 format for maximum compatibility, converting the clip to mono, 22050 Hz to keep the size down.
+We'll use mp3 format for maximum compatibility, you can convert the clip to mono, 22050 Hz to keep the size down (of course, you can use higher quality and stereo if you wish).
 A copy of the mp3 sound will be embedded into the PowerPoint presentation file.

 Insert the sound from file (Insert / Sound / Sound from file).
 We'll make the sound play when clicked, though we could have it play automatically if we wished.

-PowerPoint 2010 allows you to embed mp3 sound files of any size.
+PowerPoint 2010, 2013, and 2016 allow you to embed mp3 sound files of any size.
 It also includes a control bar to allow the user to control the sound playback.

 We will also prevent an accidental click from advancing our slide or terminating our presentation by unchecking On Mouse Click under Transitions / Advance Slide.